Dear Melissa,

 Go The Extra Mile

-Yes, there are lots of Whole30 convenience foods these days, and yes, sometimes you don’t have the capacity to prepare a three-course fine dining experience—but if this is your context, there are plenty of things you can do to get out of your rut.
-Kick it up a notch ASAP, and you’ll be surprised how just a little effort here goes a long way towards exciting your taste buds and making mealtime FUN again.
 Cook a delicious Whole30 dinner, set the table with the nice place settings, and pour yourself a Whole30 Approved Humm kombucha in a fancy glass over ice (garnish with a lemon or lime wedge for extra credit).
 Go the extra mile for yourself and see if it doesn’t recharge your motivation for these last few days.

 Let Yourself Relax

 It’s also entirely possible you’ve taken this in the other direction, making Instagram-worthy recipes from scratch three times a day, seven days a week.
 You’re shopping daily, prepping non-stop, and spending hours in the kitchen, because you want to do the best Whole30 that’s ever been done.
-Cool.
+Cool!
 I admire your dedication and efforts!
 But it’s okay to take it down a notch, okay?
 I don’t want you to burn out with just a few days left.

 So there you have it… SIX tips for jazzing up the last week of your Whole30.
 If you have a favorite tip or trick for keeping your Whole30 fresh and tasty, share it on Instagram with the tag #IAmWhole30.